chrispfchung/Whats-Your-Ticket-Worth/README.md

-# Whats-Your-Ticket-Worth
+# **Whats-Your-Ticket-Worth?**
-Examining concert event information that may affect their ticket resale price.
+I examined concert ticket information to see what factors may affect a tickets resale price.